Non-myopic learning in repeated stochastic games: Experts

 \subsubsection{Adding punishment}

-When the associate deviates from the target solution, the leader plays an attack strategy (usually its minimax strategy \cite{LittmanRepeatedNash}) in subsequent moves of the game.
-In practice, we deviate slightly from this protocol: player $i$ only punishes deviations by player $-i$ that substantially lower $i$'s payoffs.
-Formally, let $s_\tau$ denote the state of the $\tau$th move of the round.
-Then, player $i$ begins punishing $-i$ when its action deviates from the target solution and the following two conditions hold:
+A typical leader punishes a deviation from the target solution by playing an attack strategy (usually its minimax strategy).
+In practice, we deviate slightly in this regard: player $i$ only punishes deviations by $-i$ that substantially lower $i$'s payoffs.
+Let $s_\tau$ be the $\tau$th stage of the round.
+Player $i$ begins punishing $-i$ when $-i$ deviates from the target solution and